zhouzhoushen/zhouzhoushen.github.io/content/about.md

 I'm currently a graduate and I'm working on artificial-intelligence-related stuff.
 I will update this site from time to time.

-It's a great luck to meet you there!
+It's a great luck to meet you here!
 Feel free to wander around or communicate with me through [email](mailto:zhouzhou_shen@qq.com)!